 Who is Stephanie Lake?

-What would you do differently to what you do now?
+What would you do differently from what you do now?

 Who inspires you and why?